 When the main or secondary fuel type is a deliverable fuel type, such as oil, kerosene, propane, wood or coal, the amount needed to resolve the crisis is based on whether the fuel is delivered by the vendor or transported by the applicant.
 If delivered, the amount needed to resolve the crisis is the amount needed to resolve the home-heating emergency, subject to the minimum and the maximum LIHEAP crisis benefits allowed under the current LIHEAP State Plan.
 Crisis benefits may be used for off-hour delivery charges.
-If not delivered by the vendor, the amount needed to resolve the crisis is \$75 or the cost of the maximum amount that can be transported by the household in one trip, whichever is greater.
+If not delivered by the vendor, the amount needed to resolve the crisis is the amount needed to resolve the mount needed to resolve the mount delivery charges.
+If not delivered by the vendor, the amount needed to resolve the crisis is the amount that can be transported by the household in one trip.
 A statement from the vendor verifying the cost the applicant will incur when transported by a non-vendor is required prior to authorization of payment; a receipt verifying payment was made is not required prior to authorization of payment.

-Vendors that accept crisis payments based on utility termination notices or based on reconnection of utility service must agree to maintain ongoing utility service to such households for no less than 30 calendar days from the date of the resolution of the crisis.
-The amount of a crisis grant cannot exceed the amount listed on a utility termination notice, subject to the minimum and maximum LIHEAP crisis benefits allowed.
-Crisis benefits may be used for reconnect fees.
-With regard to crisis payments made pursuant to any grants approved during the Public Utility Commission winter termination procedure referred to in §601.62(2)(ii)(A), the earliest allowable termination date is considered to be 30 days following the resolution of the crisis, or May 1, whichever is later.
+Vendors that accept crisis payments based on utility termination notices or based on reconnection of utility service must agree to maintain ongoing utility service to such households for no less than 30 calendar days from the date of the resolution of the The amount of a crisis grant cannot exceed the amount listed on a utility termination notice, subject to the minimum and maximum LIHEAP crisis benefits Crisis benefits may be used for reconnect fees.
+With regard to crisis allowed. payments made pursuant to any grants approved during the Public Utility Commission winter termination procedure referred to in §601.62(2)(ii)(A), the earliest allowable termination date is considered to be 30 days following the resolution of the crisis, or May 1, whichever is later.